A-G course lists

 California Learning Resource Network (CLRN)

 The California Learning Resource Network (CLRN) is funded by the California Department of Education and performs rigorous reviews of online courses for alignment with either the California Content Standards or the Common Core State Standards and the iNACOL Standards for Quality Online Courses.
 Course reviews involve a detailed content review by California educators in the relevant subject area.
-All online courses from a public online school or online course publisher serving public institutions must be certified by CLRN prior to submission to UC for “a-g” review.
+All online courses from a public school that offers their courses widely or online course publisher serving public institutions must be certified by CLRN prior to submission to UC for “a-g” review.

 Common Core State Standards